 The Paralegal program at Heald College in Honolulu includes an overview of legal research skills, writing, and technology that enables students competently enter the legal assistant or paralegal profession upon completion.
 Both legal theory and practical knowledge are imparted through a variety of courses aimed to prepare students to assist lawyers in law firms, corporations, banks, non-profit organizations or government bodies.
 The AAS in Paralegal Studies also emphasizes general professional skills such as communication, verbal and written presentation, organization, and problem-solving.
 Though this program is not approved by the American Bar Association, it is a good introduction into the paralegal field.

-American Bar Association Approved Paralegal Programs in Hawaii
+American Bar Association Approved Paralegal Programs in Hawaii (Not-for-Profit)

 - Kapi’olani Community College (Honolulu)